Blair House Inn in convenient to all the best the area has to offer. Use these Texas Hill Country vacation ideas as inspiration for your own visit.

 The novice shopper may be completely overwhelmed by the sheer volume of stores, but the die-hard discount shopper will think they have gone to heaven!
 San Marcos offers not one, but two outlet malls with name brand stores for every possible shopping desire.
 Originally focusing on fine china and clothing, this ever-expanding venue recently opened an entire wing dedicated to furniture and home décor.
 This is not shopping for the faint of heart so wear comfortable shoes, and bring your credit cards.

-This is just a small sample of the many ways to spend your Hill Country vacation.
+This is just a small sample of the many Texas Hill Country vacation ideas out there.
 You may also want to try one of the favorite pastimes of our visitors–Relaxing!
 Enjoy a long hike around the inn grounds.
 Get a massage by one of our massage therapists.
 Take a refreshing Sauna, or grab a book and rest in one of our hammocks under the trees.
 No matter what you are looking for, you can find it in the Texas Hill Country and Blair House!